-Each CAL instrument is calibrated daily before use.
+Each NTN and AMoN instrument is calibrated daily before use.
 For IC, this occurs at the beginning of each run and initial calibration verification must pass before the analysis proceeds.
-As IC analytical sequences are very long (many runs proceed throughout the night) continuing calibration checks (CCVs) are evaluated post-run.
-ICP-OES and FIA instruments are calibrated and calibration verified before samples are analyzed. pH and specific conductance meters are calibrated each day and are re-calibrated if more than 4 hours has elapsed from the initial daily calibration.
-Each platform has a specific run sequence of quality control checks which must be successfully completed after calibration.
-The CAL analytical sequences are detailed in the analytical run protocols O:\Teams\NADP\NADP Lab\LAB Final Forms\Run Protocols and in the specific instrument SOPs.
-An example run protocol for IC is included in Appendix H. For mercury, CVAFS calibration is verified before samples are run and recalibrated if the ongoing precision and recovery standard (OPR) is not within the required criteria.
+Due to the fact that IC analytical sequences are very long (many runs proceed throughout the night) continuing calibration checks (CCVs) are evaluated post-run.
+ICP-OES and FIA instruments are calibrated and calibration verified before samples are analyzed.
+The pH and specific conductance meters are calibrated each day and are re-calibrated if more than 4 hours has elapsed from the initial daily calibration.
+Each platform has a specific run sequence of quality control checks which must be successfully completed after calibration to verify acceptance.
+The NTN and AMoN analytical sequences are detailed in the analytical run protocols O:\Teams\NADP\NADP Lab\LAB Final Forms\Run Protocols and in the specific instrument SOPs.
+For mercury, calibration is verified before samples are run and recalibrated if the ongoing precision and recovery standard (OPR) is not within the required criteria.